cfengine/documentation/overview/system-overview/design-center/design-center-write-sketch.markdown

 ```
 The entry point 'password_expiration' doesn't seem to receive
 parameters of type 'environment' or 'metadata'.

-These arguments
-are not necessary, but can be useful for the sketch to respond to
+These arguments are useful for the sketch to respond to different run
-different run environment parameters (i.e. test or verbose mode)
-or to have access to its own metadata.
+environment parameters (i.e. test or verbose mode) or to have access

-I can automatically add these parameters to the bundle, together
+to its own metadata.
+I can automatically add these parameters to the
-with some code to put their information in classes and variables,
+bundle, together with some boilerplate code to put their information
-and also to create an activation_id variable that will make it
-possible to use the new sketch with the CFEngine Enterprise
-Design Center GUI.
+in classes and variables.

-Would you like me to do this?
-(Y/n) y
+Would you like me to add environment/metadata parameters and code to
+the sketch?
+(Y/n) : y
 ```

 In addition to adding the parameters to the bundle, sketchify also adds some